yujiri8/yujiri.xyz/software/gold.md

 * `exit Int` - exit the process with the given status.

-* There are no variadic functions, just take lists as arguments.
+* There are no variadic functions, just take arrays as arguments.

 * You can have multiple functions with the same name if they have different type signatures.
 As long as the calls aren't ambiguous.